mijan-alt/projectteverage/README.md

 Information coming from the teveage client is wired to the admin via a nodejs backend.

 # Technlogies used
--**Nextjs**: Front-end development framework for building the user interface.
+-*Nextjs: Front-end development framework for building the user interface.
--**Node.j**s: JavaScript runtime for server-side logic.
+-*Node.js: JavaScript runtime for server-side logic.
--**Express.js**: Web application framework for Node.js for backend API development.
+-*Express.js: Web application framework for Node.js for backend API development.
--**MongoDB**: NoSQL database for storing and managing data.
+-*MongoDB: NoSQL database for storing and managing data.